 Dashboard

-Dashboard are composed by 3 categories, which are Academic, Career and Hobbits.
+Dashboard are composed by 3 categories, which are Academic, Career and Hobbies.
 In Academic, users can post academic questions and find out research opportunities and course info.
-In career, they can get recent job postings and grad school info (due dates, requirements) In Hobbits, they can post or join activities based on their interests and hobbits
+In career, they can get recent job postings and grad school info (due dates, requirements) In Hobbies, they can post or join activities based on their interests and hobbies.

 Search Function